-Leach, a Democrat, was the representative for North Carolina's 5th congressional district from 1873 to 1875.
+Leach was the representative for North Carolina’s 5th congressional district and was a Democrat.
+He served from 1873 to 1875.

-He was previously the representative for North Carolina's 5th congressional district (1871-1873); and the representative for North Carolina's 6th congressional district (1859-1861; Ind.
-Republican-Democrat).
+He was previously the representative for North Carolina’s 5th congressional district as a Democrat from 1871 to 1873; and the representative for North Carolina’s 6th congressional district as an Ind.
+Republican-Democrat from 1859 to 1861.

 From Dec 1859 to Mar 1875, Leach missed 418 of 1,424 roll call votes, which is 29.4%.
 This is worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.